Volkswagen Santana: First generation (B2; 1983)

 The Santana's biggest success was in China.
 The Santana (B2) had been built in China on a small scale trial basis by the Shanghai Tractor Automobile Corporation (STAC), predecessor of the SAIC Motor, since 1982.
 The first 100 cars were built from CKD kits delivered from Germany.
 The first Volkswagen Santana was assembled in April 1983 by a team from Shanghai Auto.
 Volkswagen signed a contract with STAC, along with the China National Automotive Industry Corporation (CNAIC) and the Bank of China to form the Shanghai Volkswagen Automotive joint venture in October 1984.
 Production commenced in September 1985 while the first assembly line of the Santana started a month later.
 In September 1986, the 10,000th Santana was built in China.
 The car and venture laid the ground-works for China's mass motorization.
 The drive to fully localize production became the impetus for the Chinese auto parts industry: In 1986, the quota of made-in-China parts was below six percent.
 In 1995, the local content quota stood at 89 percent.
+The last Santana was assembled on January 15 2013.

 Initially launched with a 1.6-litre petrol engine, the Santana was updated with a 1.8-litre petrol in 1987, first available in the Santana Variant station wagon introduced by Shanghai in April 1992.
 The first Santanas were all originally equipped with a four-speed manual transmission.
 This vehicle was very popular as a taxicab, having been in service dating back to 1987, along with policecars and other government services.

 The Santana has had a number of updated features added since the original 1983 model.
 Some updated features the Santana has been include with are Bosch electronic fuel injection system, a 5-speed manual, a third brake light, improved back seats, hydraulic clutch, MP3 and CD compatible radios, ABS brakes with electronic brake distribution.